Home / Pre-Order / Pre-Order vs Wait

 Can I cancel a GTA 6 pre-order?

-Yes, at any of the legitimate retailers (PSN, Xbox, Rockstar, Amazon, GameStop, Best Buy).
-Refund policies vary slightly but all major retailers allow pre-order cancellation up to launch day.
-Always confirm the specific cancellation window at your chosen retailer.
+Yes, at any legitimate retailer — PlayStation Store, Microsoft Store, Rockstar Games Store, Amazon, GameStop, Best Buy.
+Refund policies vary slightly but all major sellers allow cancellation up to launch day.
+Check the specific retailer's terms before you commit.

 RELATED READING